candra1414/developerszone/about.md

 permalink: /about/
 ---

-I'm just a programmer, i lovers code, anime and rubik, fun's on my computer and experiment with this.
+I'm just a programmer, i lovers code, anime and rubik, fun's on computer and experiments with this.

-It just records my experiments
+It just a records of experiments

-If you find any writing wrong, I am very sorry

 My contact :